Catchup Math Teacher FAQ

 How much time will it take students to complete a lesson or a Proficiency Program?

-How can I view student work and answers for the required practice problems?
+How can I view student work and answers for the Required Practice Problems?

 Do all students get the same quiz at the beginning of each Program Section?